Profile image

 • Davidson [2022] EWCA Crim 895 – Applications for a sexual harm prevention order must not “go through on the nod” and must be properly presented and properly considered.
 Full reasons must be given for the imposition of any such order.

-• Brown [2022] – Successful appeal against sentence for sexual offences.
-Ex tempore.
+• Brown [2022] – Successful appeal against sentence in the Court of Appeal for sexual offences; ex tempore judgment.

 • White [2021] EWCA Crim 141 – Successful appeal against sentence for supply Class A drugs, resulting in immediate release.
 Novel point on use of licence conditions to allow immediate release on sentence reduction.